IRCAD-IHU/sight-doc/SAD/src/SDM-SAD-Activities.rst

     }

 - **activityIdsList**: identifiers of the activities to launch
-- **activityNameList**: name of the activities to launch, that will be displays in the stepper
+- **activityNameList**: name of the activities to launch, will be displayed in the stepper

 For a Qml application, a qml file must be created in the same bundle as the activity definition, with the filename described in ``appConfig.id`` attribute.